mcvm-launcher/mcvm/docs/Configuring.md

 - `id`: The identifier for the package.
 It is very important that this field is correct for the package to work.
 - `type`: The type of the package, either a standard `"repository"` package or a `"local"` package.
-- `version` (Optional): The version number for the package.
-This is not needed for remote packages but _required_ for local ones.
-- `path` (Optional): The path to a local package script.
-Only required for local packages.
-- `content_type` (Optional): The content type of this package.
-Only required for local packages, but will still default to `"script"`.
 - `features` (Optional): A list of strings for package features that you would like to enable.
 - `use_default_features` (Optional): Whether or not to use the default features of this package. `true` by default.
 - `permissions` (Optional): The amount of control you would like to give this package.
 Can be `"restricted"`, `"standard"`, or `"elevated"`.
 Packages you do not trust should be given the `"restricted"` level.
 Packages that you trust and want to provide access to special commands for can be given `"elevated"`.
 Defaults to `"standard"`.